Kinský Palace (Prague): Early history

 The palace was originally built for the Golz family between 1755 and 1765.
 As a result, the palace is also known as Golz-Kinský Palace (Palác Golz-Kinských).

 The building was designed by Kilian Ignaz Dientzenhofer and is Rococo in style.
 The exterior is stucco and is painted in pink and white.
 There are statues by Ignaz Franz Platzer on the exterior, which are of the classical elements.
 In 1768, the Kinský family purchased the home from the Golz family.

+Later Austrian and Czech Nobel Peace Prize winner Bertha von Suttner (née Countess Kinsky von Wchinitz und Tettau) was born in the building in 1843.

 Franz Kafka's father, Hermann Kafka, was a haberdasher.
 He had his store at the palace, which was located on the ground floor.
 Franz Kafka attended secondary school at the palace, from 1893 until 1901.
-In the interwar period, the palace housed the legation of the Republic of Poland (1922-1934).
+In the interwar period, the palace housed the legation of the Republic of Poland (1922–1934).

 Later history

 The palace was used by Klement Gottwald in 1948 to address an audience from the palace's balcony.
 This took place in the final episode of the 1948 Czechoslovak coup d'état.

 Since 1949, the palace has been under the administration of the National Gallery, and the building is currently used as an art museum.

+Since 1992, the building has been protected as a national cultural monument.